Can Stress Cause Me to Develop a Depression Disorder?

 The effects of ongoing stress make it increasingly difficult to manage one’s daily life affairs, and over time can diminish your overall quality of life.
 Fortunately, depression disorder is highly treatable.

-If you suspect you or someone you know may be struggling with depression disorder and have more questions, or need help finding treatment that meets your needs, please feel free to call our toll-free helpline at to speak with one of our addictions specialists.
+If you suspect you or someone you know may be struggling with depression disorder and have more questions, or need help finding treatment that meets your needs, please feel free to call our toll-free helpline at 800-598-5053 (Who Answers?) to speak with one of our addictions specialists.